Frequently Asked Questions

-The next intake you can apply for is in April 2021, the online application is currently open.
+The next intake you can apply for is in April 2024, the online application opens in August 2023.
 The deadline is 15th October 2023 (hard deadline, no extension possible!).

 If you have sufficient German skills which are proven by a German A-level or a language certificate at C1 level, you can apply for M.Sc. studies in "Elektrotechnik und Informationstechnik" in German language which start in the winter semester.
 Further information about the studies are available on this web page The remaining part of this FAQ refers to the international Master studies held in English.

 Am I eligible to apply?

-You are eligible to apply if your Bachelor studies have been taken in Electrical Engineering or a closely related field, for example Electronics, Telecommunication or Instrumentation Engineering.
+You are eligible to apply if you took Bachelor studies in Electrical Engineering or a closely related field, for example Electronics, Telecommunication or Instrumentation Engineering.